7h3kk1d/7h3kk1d.github.io/content/flatten-the-program-lifecycle.md

 ## Flatten the lifecycle
 <figure>
-<figcaption>I came across Omar’s tweet while I was writing this and it more articulately conveys what I’m trying to describe</figcaption>
+<figcaption>I came across Omar’s tweet while I was writing this and it more succinctly conveys what I’m trying to describe</figcaption>

 <!-- Use gatsby-plugin-twitter -->
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">(in our programming language, it&#39;s always runtime)</p>&mdash; Omar Rizwan (@rsnous) <a href="https://twitter.com/rsnous/status/1495560244696600582?ref_src=twsrc%5Etfw">February 21, 2022</a></blockquote>